Nando Có

-Fernando 'Nando' Có (born 8 October 1973 in Canchungo, Guinea-Bissau) is a Bissau-Guinean former footballer.
+Fernando 'Nando' Có (born 8 October 1973) is a Bissau-Guinean former footballer who played as a forward.
 Besides Portugal, he has played in Malaysia, Luxembourg, and Spain.

+He is the all-time top scorer for the Guinea-Bisseau national team, with nine goals in six appearances as well as holding the all-time highest goal scoring ratio in international football of 1.5.

 Career

-In 1997, he signed for Racing Santander.
+In 1997, Có signed for Racing Santander.

-In 1998, he signed for CD Numancia.
+In 1998, he signed for Numancia.